Ideas and Impact

 Reducing Aquatic Invasive Species

-The FDLWF has contracted with Lakeland Restoration to perform annual herbicide treatments to help reduce the amount of invasive species in Diamond Lake.
+The FDLWF contracts with experts who perform annual herbicide treatments to reduce the amount of existing invasive species in Diamond Lake.
 This program is vital to the health of our lake.
-Without yearly herbicide treatment, invasive species – especially the Reed Canary Grass, Yellow Flag Iris, and Milfoil multiply rapidly and create the need for greater amounts of acres that need treatment.
+Without yearly herbicide treatment, invasive species – especially Reed Canary Grass, Yellow Flag Iris, and Milfoil multiply rapidly.
+Left untreated, these species would cause significant ecological damage to our lake and would be much more costly to mitigate down the line.

 -